yriyazi/Enhanced-Gearbox-Fault-Diagnosis-with-Fusion-LSTM-CNN-Network-ISAV_2023/README.md

 ## License

 This project is licensed under the terms of the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Please look at the [LICENSE](LICENSE) file for details.

 ## Acknowledgments